Installing Connectware (Kubernetes)

 {% hint style="warning" %}

-Treat the broker cluster secret with the same care as a password and store it securely.
+Treat the broker cluster secret with the same care as a password.
+Store it securely and restrict access to authorized personnel only.

 {% endhint %}

-* In the `values.yaml` file, specify the broker cluster secret in the Helm value `global.broker.clusterSecret`:
+* In the `values.yaml` file, specify the broker cluster secret in the Helm value `broker.clusterSecret`:

 **Example**